FerriteGiant/personal-site/content/projects/GPG.md

 A summary of using the command line tool GnuPG for secure communication.
 <!--more-->

-There is loads of info out there about PGP and GPG but I could never find what I wanted summarized nicely in one place.
+There is a great deal of info out there about PGP and GPG but I could never find what I wanted summarized nicely in one place.
 This is my attempt to do that.

 #### PROCESS OUTLINE